COVID-19Empowering our community with resources and knowledge during the COVID-19 pandemic.

 Q: What can I do to prevent it?

 A: There are no vaccines to prevent COVID-19.
 Stay home except to go to work or for medical care or household necessities.
 Try to work from home if possible.
-Use the personal prevention protection methods shown in the graphic below.
+Use the personal prevention protection methods like a face mask and social distancing.
 Clean high-touch areas — counters, tables, doorknobs, light switches, bathroom fixtures, toilets, phones, keyboards, tablets, nightstands — often, using household cleaning spray or wipes according to label directions.

 Q: Should I wear a mask?